dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 </a>

-This makes people stop and think about what exactly they want to say, and the best way in which to summarize it rather than dumping a bunch of thoughts and then sticking subject on them as an afterthought.
+This makes people stop and think about what exactly they want to say, and the best way in which to summarize it rather than dumping a bunch of thoughts on a page and then sticking a subject on them as an afterthought.

-Next, a simple analog of Twitter's asymmetric follow model makes it easy to express interest in a single thread, an entire group, or a person across groups:
+Next, a simple analog of Twitter's asymmetric follow model makes it easy to express interest in a single thread, an entire group, or a person _across_ groups:

 <a href="http://rethrick.com/images/wave/following.png">